-For Candidates' convenience, six (6) articles published by PMR Journals are provided in one collection titled "Alternative Data and Machine Learning in the Financial Industry: A Collection of Articles from PMR Journals."
+For Candidates' convenience, six articles published by PMR Journals are provided in one collection titled "Alternative Data and Machine Learning in the Financial Industry: A Collection of Articles from the PMR Journals."
 It is available at a discounted price of \$99 for registered Candidates.
-There are two sets of page numbers in this collection: one corresponds to the collection's table of contents.
-In contrast, the other corresponds to each article's page number in the original journal.
-The page numbers appearing next to the keywords refer to the page numbers as they appeared in the original article.
+This collection has two sets of page numbers: one corresponds to the collection's table of contents, and the other corresponds to each article's page number in the original journal.
+The page numbers next to the keywords refer to the page numbers as they appeared in the original article.

-Note: Check if your employer has a subscription to Portfolio Management Research (PMR) as this might provide free access to the six (6) PMR readings.
+Note: Check if your employer has a subscription to Portfolio Management Research (PMR) as this might provide free access to the six PMR readings.